• Q: What makes Albany a great weekend destination?

-The capital of New York, Albany is a beautiful city to explore on your weekend trip, home to amazing museums, historic attractions, day trips, restaurants, wedding venues and a vibrant performing arts scene.
-Best things to do in Albany, NY with kids include the Governor Nelson A. Rockefeller Empire State Plaza, USS Slater and the Corning Tower.
+• A: The capital of New York, Albany is a beautiful city to explore on a weekend trip, offering amazing museums, historic attractions, restaurants, and a vibrant performing arts scene.

 New York State Capitol